-- (1) In connection with a public offering by the Company, completed in June 2017, Mr. Galvin was granted performance-based option awards, to vest upon the completion of certain conditions.
+- (1) In connection with a public offering by the Company, completed in June 2017, Mr. Galvin was granted performance based option awards, to vest upon the completion of certain conditions.
 A portion of the shares were granted at an exercise price to equal the price per share at which the public purchased shares in the offering (\$100.00 per share), while the remainder were granted at an exercise price equal to 120% of such price per share (\$120.00 per share).
 In September 2017, the Compensation Committee determined that each of Mr. Galvin met his respective performance conditions, and the option awards vested in full. - (2) With respect to Mr. Galvin, 990 options vested on the grant date, while the remaining 3,851 vested in equal quarterly installments on the last day of each fiscal quarter following the date of grant over a two-year period.
-With respect to Mr. Armstrong, 660 vested on the grant date, while the remaining 1,064 vested in equal quarterly installments on the last day of each fiscal quarter following the date of grant over a two-year period.
 All options vested in full as of December 31, 2018. - (3) Of these options, 2,184 vested on the grant date, while the remainder vest in three equal installments of 910 on the three anniversaries following the grant date.
 Such options vested in full as of November 1, 2019. - (4) Mr. Galvin received these options in connection with their service as directors of the Company.
-The options vested in equal quarterly installments on the last day of each fiscal quarter following the date of grant and vested in full as of September 30, 2017. - (5) Of these options, 1,092 vested on the grant date, while the remainder vested in two equal installments of 546 on the anniversary of the grant date, and vested in full as of November 1, 2018. - (6) These options vest in equal quarterly installments over a two year period, beginning March 31, 2018, and vested in full as of December 31, 2019. - (7) These options vest in equal quarterly installments over a three year period, beginning March 30, 2018, and vest in full as of March 31, 2021. - (8) The shares subject to these restricted stock units vest in three equal installments over a three year period, beginning December 31, 2020, and vest in full as of December 31, 2022. - (9) The shares subject to these restricted stock units vest over a one year period, beginning April 14,2020, and vest in full as of April 14, 2021. - (10) The shares subject to these restricted stock units vest over a two year period with 1/3 due at grant, 1/3 on the one year anniversary of the grant date and 1/3 on the two year anniversary of the grant date, beginning September 23,2020, and vest in full as of September 23, 2022. - (11) The shares subject to these restricted stock units vest a one year period with 1/2 due at grant and 1/2 on the one year anniversary of the grant date, beginning December 9,2020, and vest in full as of December 9, 2021.
+The options vested in equal quarterly installments on the last day of each fiscal quarter following the date of grant and vested in full as of September 30, 2017. - (5) These options vest in equal quarterly installments over a two year period, beginning March 31, 2018, and vested in full as of December 31, 2019. - (6) These options vest in equal quarterly installments over a three year period, beginning March 30, 2018, and vest in full as of March 31, 2021. - (7) The shares subject to these restricted stock units vest in three equal installments over a three year period, beginning December 31, 2020, and vest in full as of December 31, 2022. - (8) The shares subject to these restricted stock units vest over a two year period with 1/3 due at grant, 1/3 on the one year anniversary of the grant date and 1/3 on the two year anniversary of the grant date, beginning September 23,2020, and vest in full as of September 23, 2022. - (9) The shares subject to these restricted stock units vest in quarterly installments over a two year period, beginning October 1, 2021, and vest in full as of September 30, 2023. - (10) The shares subject to these restricted stock units vest in equal monthly installments over a two year period, beginning October 1, 2021, and vest in full as of September 30, 2023. - (11) Mr. Sheeran's employment terminated on May 12, 2022.